Alumni Fellowship Site Placements for 2017-18

 Unlike the first year QVS program, Alumni Fellows are expected to be more independent and will take responsibility for the development of their own community, learning, and spiritual growth opportunities.
 QVS staff will remain available to support, consult, or help alumni Fellows in any way they may need throughout the year.
 Alumni Fellows will also continue to be supported by and encouraged to engage with local Quaker communities, but are not asked to worship with a specific Monthly Meeting.

-Alumni Fellows receive assistance finding suitable housing, full reimbursement for housing and utilities, a public transit pass, health and wellness support (including access to health insurance if needed), a combined grocery allowance/living stipend (while still modest, the stipend will be increased for second year Fellows), and financial support for paying off student loan debt.
+Alumni Fellows receive assistance finding suitable housing and a monthly stipend to cover full reimbursement for housing, utilities, transportation pass, and food.
+While still modest, the stipend will be increased for second year Fellows.
+QVS also offers health and wellness support (including reimbursement for health insurance and mental health if needed) and financial support for paying off student loan interest, a combined grocery allowance/living stipend.
 Alumni are also financially supported in attending conferences which enhance both professional and spiritual growth.
 Alumni Fellows serve as support staff for national orientation for first year QVS Fellows.